h0ngcha0/liuhongchao.github.io/_posts/2019-01-04-bitcoin-privacy.md

 TumbleBit is currently integrated into the [Breeze wallet](https://github.com/stratisproject/Breeze) from [Stratis](https://stratisplatform.com).

+#### Ring signatures

+[Ring signature](https://en.wikipedia.org/wiki/Ring_signature) is worth mentioning here even though then chance of applying it to Bitcoin is almost zero.
+It is an interesting digital signature scheme that can be used to implement a decentralized mixing service that requires no user interactions.

+It is easy to verify that a ring signature is created by one of the members in a group but computationally infeasible to determine which one exactly.
+[CryptoNotes](https://cryptonote.org/coins) based cryptocurrencies such as [Monero](https://ww.getmonero.org) takes advantage of this property to hide the senders of transactions.
+When constructing a transaction, currently [10](https://github.com/wownero/meta/issues/11) spent outputs are ["randomly selected"](https://www.youtube.com/watch?v=Sn44ahKxC1E) by Monero from the blockchain as decoys along side with the real output.
+It will then:

+* Derive a [key image](https://monerodocs.org/cryptography/asymmetric/key-image/) from the real output
+* Generate a ring signature from this group of outputs.

+[Key image](https://monerodocs.org/cryptography/asymmetric/key-image/) is unique for the same output even if it is mixed with different set of decoys.
+Monero blockchain keeps track of all the key images of the spent outputs to avoid double spends, thus breaking [pruning](https://coinguides.org/bitcoin-blockchain-pruning/).
+A valid ring signature means that one of the outputs in the group is authorized to be spent without revealing which one exactly.

+Sender protection is considered to be the weakest part of Monero's privacy scheme since there are a few known issues with ring signature such as
+[0 decoy and chain reaction](https://www.youtube.com/watch?v=1CfXHC2IFx4), potential privacy breach during [hard fork](https://www.youtube.com/watch?v=6CVcirD90pg), etc.
+When it comes to [decoys selection](https://www.youtube.com/watch?v=Sn44ahKxC1E&t=1s) it is usually a cats and mouse game because it is very hard to predict all the heuristics.
+Nonetheless, it is still considered to be a technology that offers one of the strongest sender protection.

 ### Amount

-Transaction amount is not only by itself a very sensitive piece of information, it can also affect the effectiveness of other transaction graph obfuscation mechanisms such as CoinJoin or centralized mixers, etc. In general, to hide the amount, either transaction has to be split up into several smaller ones with uniform denomination, or else the amount needs to be hidden cryptographically in such a way that it is only known to the sender and reciever but everybody else can verify that no unintended inflation is created during the transaction.
+Transaction amount is not only by itself a very sensitive piece of information, it can also affect the effectiveness of other transaction graph obfuscation mechanisms such as CoinJoin or centralized mixers, etc. In general, to hide the amount, either transaction has to be split up into several smaller ones with uniform denomination, or else the amount needs to be hidden cryptographically in such a way that it is only known to the participants but everybody else can verify that no inflation is created during the transaction.

 #### Rounds Based Fixed Demonimation Mixing

 By agreeing on a set of standardized chunk sizes, mixers would increase the size of anonymity set for incoming transactions.
 It is also easier to apply a series of mixers as long as they agree on the same chunk sizes.
 The downside of this approach is that mixing a large amount of bitcoin might take a long time.
 For example, assuming the chunk sizes of a mixer is 0.1, 0.5 and 1 BTC, mixing 8.6 BTC requires a minimum of 10 rounds.
 Also, it might be impossible to mix a coin that is too smaller without merging it with others coins first.

 #### Unequal Input Mixing